Nieuwlaar/kvk-bevoegdheden-rest-api/README.md

 ```

 ## Examples
-6 example responses from the HR dataservice XML files are provided.
+Six example responses are included in the "cache-inschrijvingen" folder from the HR dataservice XML files, identified by the following KVK numbers:
 - 90000001
 - 90000002
 - 90000003
 - 90000004
 - 90000005
 - 90000006

-You can use/edit these to test this rest-api.
+You can use/edit these to test the API.